department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 There are 2 versions of the intro page:

-- **Application**: Use this variation if the form is an application for a benefit or service.
+- **Process list**: Use this variation if the process of using the form is complicated enough that it warrants a process list.
+This variation provides more space to list information to gather before starting the form.
+In most cases, use this variation if the form is an initial claim or application for a VA benefit or a decision review request.
-- **Non-application**: In most cases, use this variation if the form is **not** an application for a benefit or service.
+- **No process list**: In most cases, use this variation if the form is **not** an application for a benefit or service.
 For example, use this for [supporting forms](https://www.va.gov/supporting-forms-for-claims/) that people need to submit along with their application and for claims for reimbursement under VA health care programs.

-Both variations mostly follow the same structure.
-The only difference is the section after the intro paragraph:

-- Applications use a process list
-- Non-applications use a "What to know before you fill out this form" section
+In place of the process list, this variation has a "What to know before you fill out this form" section.

-**Note:** Some straightforward applications may not require a process list.
-It's OK to use the same structure as non-application forms for those.

 ## Structure